-Management conducts periodic assessment on its trade receivable balance on account-by-account basis.
+Management conducts periodic assessment on its trade receivable balance on respective receivables.
 Hence, all impairment losses are provided for specific trade receivable balances.
 Management is of the opinion that there are no further factors that warrants the consideration of additional impairment losses on a collective basis.